This product is free for DIFM members.

 This presentation will cover general terminologies and concepts related to the Transgender and Gender Diverse (TGD) community.
 Common misconceptions will also be highlighted.
 Participants will learn about the healthcare challenges this group faces and how providing gender-affirming patient-centered care can improve their experiences.
-The latest research on common nutritional considerations in the TGD patient along with best practices will be explored.
+The latest research on common nutritional considerations in the TGD patient along with integrative approaches to care will be explored.

 CPE Level: 1